 In scenes like the one shown above, one of the most important things to look at is lighting.
 Especially within horror or tragic films like this one, lighting can make or break the mood.
-One of the skills used within the scene is the highlight of the dominant.
-The reason why you immediately look at Nosferatu’s face is because it is lit up in an otherwise dark setting.
-The wall, including the mirror behind him, the curtains, and his clothing, are purposely dark to contrast the light reflected off of his face.
-The reasoning behind making this particular feature evident is so the audience will follow his gaze to the window.
+One of the strategies used within this scene is the highlight of the dominant.
+The reason why you immediately look at Nosferatu’s face is because it’s lit up in an otherwise dark setting.
+The wall, including the mirror behind him, the curtains, and his clothes are purposely dark to contrast the light reflected off his face.
+The reason behind making this particular feature evident is so the audience will follow his gaze to the window.
 The director wanted the view out the window to be a subsidiary contrast because it plays an important role in the story.
 What we find out here, at the same time as Nosferatu, is that the sun is beginning to rise.
-The sun is a vampire’s kryptonite, which is why there is such high contrast lighting.
+The sun is a vampire’s kryptonite, which is another reason why there is such high contrast lighting.
 All of the sharp shadows against the conflicting overly-white objects are what create this duality between this ‘creature of the night’ ideology and the safety and therefore ‘good’ that daylight brings.
-It is evident that the victim is conspicuously draped in white tapestry as a way to define her soul as good as appose to Nosferatu’s black cloak defining his soul as evil.
+It is evident that the victim is conspicuously draped in white tapestry as a way to define her soul as good as appose to Nosferatu’s black cloak defining him as evil.
 The camera angle is then taken in to consideration in order to compliment the story that these lighting features create.